dlatk/dlatk/doc/source/tutorials/tut_dla.rst

  CREATE TABLE msgs_xxx LIKE msgs;
  INSERT INTO msgs_xxx SELECT * FROM msgs;

 The relationships we will look at are ngram usage versus age and gender.
-We will also look at Facebook topics versus age and gender and personality scores.
+We will also look at Facebook topics versus age and gender.
 This outcome data is stored in the table **dla_tutorial.blog_outcomes** in the columns **age** and  **gender**.

 We will group our data by user.
 You can see both the message table and the outcome table have a column called **user_id**.

 STEP 1 - Feature Extraction
 ===========================

-Generate n-gram Features
+Generate 1-gram Features
 ------------------------
 This step generates a quantitative summary of a body of text.
 It basically does word/n-gram counts on a group by group basis.
 It also normalizes by group, so at the end of this you can answer questions like “what proportion of words used by USER 234459 were the word ‘the’”.